4 years ago by dekhn

 Don't collect information, don't store it, unless absolutely necessary and you can't find an expert certified third party to handle it for you.

-4 hours ago by sokoloff
+4 years ago by sokoloff

 We had a PCI QSA who argued that pages that linked out to payment processors were in full scope for PCI, because if compromised, they could be changed to point to a compromised payment entry site.
 Which logically means that pages which point to those pages are also in scope, all the way up the stack and suddenly everything is in full PCI scope.